Reliable. Dependable. Yours.

 A Bit About Mike

 Growing up in Northern Ontario , spending time in the bush was a natural.
-And that is what we did as teenagers – camping, fishing, hunting and just plain hanging out (truth is, North Bay didn’t have a mall – we had to go somewhere).
+And that is what we did as teenagers – camping, fishing, hunting and just plain hanging out (truth is, in those days North Bay didn’t have a mall – we had to go somewhere).

 Of course, carrying a knife was just natural, and was used for everything, from skinning small game for dinner, to trout for lunch, to plain old whittling and throwing at trees.
 I can even remember carrying sheath knives to school – try that today!!!

-About 1990 I met a knifemaker, and discovered the Canadian Knifemakers Guild annual show, where the real world of knifemaking became evident.
+About 1990 I met a fellow who made custom knives (I had never heard of such a thing), and discovered the Canadian Knifemakers Guild annual show, where the real world of knifemaking became evident.

-By about 2000 I decided this was something I just had to try – so I bought a grinder, and began.
+By about the year 2000 I decided this was something I just had to try – so I bought a Bee 2 x 72″ grinder, and began.

 Subsequent visits to the CKG shows gave ma a chance to meet and talk to other craftsmen, and I quickly learned that the members were all very generous with tips and suggestions on how to improve.
 It wasn’t long before I was really hooked!
-In 2004 I was accepted into the CKG, and attended my first show, where I was thrilled to find people admired (and puchased) my knives.
+In 2003 the CKG accepted me as a Guild member, and I attended my first show, where I was thrilled to find people admired (and purchased) my knives.

 Now there is little that I enjoy more than heading down to the shop to tinker and try new blade designs.